kyma-project/telemetry-manager/docs/contributor/arch/013-resource-attributes-enrichment-for-non-workload-metrics.md

 ![Connectors](../assets/connectors.drawio.svg)

 We can split our MetricPipeline into 3 sub-pipelines which are connected using [Connectors](https://opentelemetry.io/docs/collector/configuration/#connectors) as shown in the diagram above.
-An `Input Pipeline`, which contains the `otlp` receiver and `memory_limiter` processor.
+The `Input Pipeline` contains the `otlp` receiver and `memory_limiter` processor.
-An `Attributes Enrichment Pipeline`, which contains the `k8sattributes` and `transform/resolve-service-name` processors.
+The `Attributes Enrichment Pipeline` contains the `k8sattributes` and `transform/resolve-service-name` processors.
-An `Output Pipeline`, which contains the rest of the processors and the `otlp` exporter.
+The `Output Pipeline` contains the rest of the processors and the `otlp` exporter.

 The metrics will be routed to the `Attributes Enrichment Pipeline` only if they are workload metrics.
 This can be done by checking if a resource attribute (like `skip-enrichment`) is set `true`.
 Otherwise, the metrics will bypass the `Attributes Enrichment Pipeline` and will be routed directly to the `Output Pipeline`.

-To check the effect of the new setup on the performance of the Metric Gateway, [load tests](https://github.com/kyma-project/telemetry-manager/tree/main/docs/contributor/benchmarks#metric-gateway) were executed using the image `europe-docker.pkg.dev/kyma-project/dev/kyma-otel-collector:PR-121`, which contains the `routingconnector` and `forwardconnector` components:
+To check the effect of the new setup on the performance of the Metric Gateway, [load tests](https://github.com/kyma-project/telemetry-manager/tree/main/docs/contributor/benchmarks#metric-gateway) were executed using version [1.22.0](https://github.com/kyma-project/telemetry-manager/releases/tag/1.22.0) for the telemetry-manager and the OTel collector image `europe-docker.pkg.dev/kyma-project/dev/kyma-otel-collector:PR-121`, which contains the [routingconnector](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/connector/routingconnector) and [forwardconnector](https://github.com/open-telemetry/opentelemetry-collector/tree/main/connector/forwardconnector) components.
+For the single Pipeline load tests, the gateway configuration from [here](../assets/single_pipeline_gateway_with_connectors.yaml) was used.
+For the multi Pipeline load tests, the gateway configuration from [here](../assets/multi_pipeline_gateway_with_connectors.yaml) was used.

+The results of a single execution of the load tests is shown in the table below:

 <div class="table-wrapper" markdown="block">